canonical/ubuntu-cloud-docs/public-images/public-images-explanation/vagrant.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Boxes are published daily.

-Boxes published to Vagrant Cloud all point to the latest published version hosted on cloud-images.ubuntu.com, despite their publication date.
+Despite their publication date, all boxes published to Vagrant Cloud point to the latest published version hosted on cloud-images.ubuntu.com.

 How are they built
 ~~~~~~~~~~~~~~~~~~